 Multi-level service level agreements provide consumers with varying service levels according to their individual needs and payment capacity.
 This approach benefits both: customers can ask for a personalized service delivery, while vendors receive the flexibility to serve a greater number of customers.

-There are several subtypes of multi-level SLAs:
+There are several subtypes of multi-level service contracts:

 Operational-Level Agreement (OLA)